Myriad Genetics (NASDAQ:MYGN) Issues FY 2022 Earnings Guidance

 Myriad Genetics (NASDAQ:MYGN – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of -$0.10-0 for the period, compared to the consensus EPS estimate of $0.03.
 The company issued revenue guidance of $670.00 million-$700.00 million, compared to the consensus revenue estimate of $686.67 million.

-A number of equities analysts have commented on MYGN shares.
-The Goldman Sachs Group reduced their target price on Myriad Genetics from $26.00 to $23.00 and set a sell rating for the company in a report on Tuesday, April 19th.
-Cowen raised their price objective on Myriad Genetics to $32.00 in a report on Tuesday.
-StockNews.com lowered shares of Myriad Genetics from a buy rating to a hold rating in a report on Wednesday, July 13th.
-SVB Leerink raised their price target on shares of Myriad Genetics from $26.00 to $30.00 and gave the stock a market perform rating in a research note on Friday, August 5th.
-Finally, TheStreet cut shares of Myriad Genetics from a c- rating to a d+ rating in a research note on Friday, June 3rd.
+Several analysts have recently issued reports on the stock.
+StockNews.com lowered shares of Myriad Genetics from a buy rating to a hold rating in a research report on Wednesday, July 13th.
+TheStreet cut shares of Myriad Genetics from a c- rating to a d+ rating in a research note on Friday, June 3rd.
+Cowen boosted their price objective on shares of Myriad Genetics to $32.00 in a research note on Tuesday, August 9th.
+Finally, SVB Leerink boosted their price objective on shares of Myriad Genetics from $26.00 to $30.00 and gave the company a market perform rating in a research note on Friday, August 5th.

-In other Myriad Genetics news, Director Daniel K. Spiegelman sold 6,424 shares of the company’s stock in a transaction dated Monday, June 6th.
+In related news, Director Daniel K. Spiegelman sold 6,424 shares of the stock in a transaction dated Monday, June 6th.
 The shares were sold at an average price of $19.25, for a total value of $123,662.00.
-Following the transaction, the director now owns 33,980 shares of the company’s stock, valued at $654,115.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Following the completion of the transaction, the director now directly owns 33,980 shares in the company, valued at approximately $654,115.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
 Corporate insiders own 1.80% of the company’s stock.

-A number of institutional investors have recently modified their holdings of MYGN.
-US Bancorp DE raised its position in Myriad Genetics by 14.6% in the 1st quarter.
+Several institutional investors have recently modified their holdings of MYGN.
+Point72 Hong Kong Ltd increased its stake in Myriad Genetics by 722.8% during the 2nd quarter.
+Point72 Hong Kong Ltd now owns 3,217 shares of the company’s stock valued at $58,000 after purchasing an additional 2,826 shares in the last quarter.
+US Bancorp DE increased its stake in Myriad Genetics by 14.6% during the 1st quarter.
 US Bancorp DE now owns 4,243 shares of the company’s stock valued at $108,000 after purchasing an additional 541 shares in the last quarter.
-Captrust Financial Advisors increased its stake in Myriad Genetics by 103.2% in the first quarter.
-Captrust Financial Advisors now owns 5,083 shares of the company’s stock valued at $128,000 after purchasing an additional 2,581 shares during the last quarter.
-Dynamic Technology Lab Private Ltd acquired a new stake in Myriad Genetics during the first quarter worth approximately $303,000.
-Engineers Gate Manager LP purchased a new stake in shares of Myriad Genetics during the 1st quarter worth approximately $360,000.
-Finally, Mariner LLC acquired a new position in shares of Myriad Genetics in the 1st quarter valued at $361,000.
-97.44% of the stock is owned by institutional investors and hedge funds.
+Captrust Financial Advisors increased its stake in Myriad Genetics by 103.2% during the 1st quarter.
+Captrust Financial Advisors now owns 5,083 shares of the company’s stock valued at $128,000 after purchasing an additional 2,581 shares in the last quarter.
+Dynamic Technology Lab Private Ltd bought a new stake in Myriad Genetics during the 1st quarter valued at about $303,000.
+Finally, Engineers Gate Manager LP bought a new stake in shares of Myriad Genetics in the first quarter worth approximately $360,000.
+97.44% of the stock is currently owned by institutional investors.

 About Myriad Genetics